Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

 1. Again, check TSB for precipitate (if present, warm at 37°C for up to 10 minutes and vortex) and ensure it is at room temperature.

-2. Aliquot 12 μl TSB into an 8-tube strip.
-If there are more than 8 samples, then increase volume accordingly.

-3. Add 10 μl of TSB to each sample with a multichannel pipet.
+2. Add 10 μl of TSB to each sample with a multichannel pipet.

-4. Pipet gently 10 times to mix and re-suspend the beads using a multichannel pipet set at 40 μl.
+3. Pipet gently 10 times to mix and re-suspend the beads using a multichannel pipet set at 40 μl.

-5. Seal the plate with Microseal A (or equivalent) and incubate the plate on the pre-programmed thermal cycler setting "Flex 2" with volume set to 60 μl and lid heated option at 100°C:
+4. Seal the plate with Microseal A (or equivalent) and incubate the plate on the pre-programmed thermal cycler setting "Flex 2" with volume set to 60 μl and lid heated option at 100°C:

             37°C for 15 min